kenperlin/bici/WEBRTC_SETUP.md

 ### No Video Appears

 1. Check browser console for errors
+2. Verify both users are in the same room (check the room code in invitation UI)
-2. Verify both users loaded the same project
+3. Verify both users loaded the same project (e.g., both clicked "1029")
-3. Ensure server is running (`npm start`)
+4. Ensure server is running (`npm start`)
-4. Try refreshing both browser windows
+5. Try refreshing both browser windows

+### Room Full Error

+If you see "Room is full" notification:
+1. The room already has 2 people
+2. Ask the room creator to create a new room
+3. Or wait for someone to leave the current room

 ### Connection Failed